peaceonabikeVirginia Just Hanging On

 Potomac Pedalers Backroads Century

-It was just 48 degrees when I arrived at Clarke Co., H.S.
+It was just 48° (9℃) when I arrived at Clarke Co., H.S.
 I stayed overnight in Charles Town and didn’t have everything with me that I would have preferred.
-I knew that I would be cold and I was.
+I knew that I would be cold, and I was.
 My only cold-weather gear was a light riding jacket (windbreaker).
 The toes, fingers, and legs would have to warm up on their own on this day.

-The start time was supposed to be 7:30 a.m. but there wasn’t a mass start.
-Whenever riders wanted to get on the course they were free to leave.
-Some, I’m sure, were headed out at 7:00 a.m.
+The start time was supposed to be 7:30 a.m., but there wasn’t a mass start.
+Whenever riders wanted to get on the course, they were free to leave.
+Some, I’m sure, headed out at 7:00 a.m.

 I waited until 7:30 to roll out.
-There were a number of other riders starting and it was a matter of sorting out who I would ride with.
+There were several other riders starting, and it was a matter of sorting out who I would ride with.
 Never in a previous century have I started with one group and stayed with them the entire way.
 These things have their own dynamics.
-I just hoped to find one or two riders who rode about the same pace as me and we could work together until the first rest stop.
-At that point, I might leave in my own and form up with other riders.
+I just hoped to find one or two riders who rode about the same pace as me, and we could work together until the first rest stop.
+At that point, I might leave on my own and form up with other riders.
 Or none at all.

 We soon formed up and picked up a couple more riders along the way.
 Despite a missed turn when I was at the front, we organized and averaged 20 mph to our first rest stop at Mile 29.
 I have never averaged more than 17+ on anything longer than 25 miles.
 Today I averaged 20 mph for 29 miles.

 I was excited.
-I thought about riding the remaining 71 miles at my pace content with the 20 mph pace which left me drained.
-But when we rolled out I jumped in with them again.
-At times I thought I might have to drop out but I matched every acceleration.
+I thought about riding the remaining 71 miles at my pace, content with the 20 mph pace, which left me drained.
+But when we rolled out, I jumped in with them again.
+At times, I thought I might have to drop off, but I matched every acceleration in the group.

-I carried a camera with me hoping to capture some nice photos.
-Shortly after we left the rest area in West Virginia we were treated with a beautiful view of the Blue Ridge Mountains enveloped in the low clouds.
+I carried a camera with me, hoping to capture some nice photos.
+Shortly after we left the rest area in West Virginia, we were treated to a beautiful view of the Blue Ridge Mountains enveloped in the low clouds.
 It was postcard quality and will remain that way in my mind.

-On any other ride I would have pulled over and took some pictures but I knew the pace I was on was special.
-And I knew that if I pulled over I could never rejoin the group.
+On any other ride, I would have pulled over and taken some pictures, but I knew the pace I was on was special.
+And I knew that if I pulled over, I would never rejoin the group.
 So no pictures of the ride.

-Here in Jefferson County is the only place in West Virginia where the Blue Ridge Mountains and Shenandoah River come together.
-Of course those are mentioned in Country Roads, John Denver’s famous 1971 hit, and the theme song of West Virginia University.
+Here in Jefferson County is the only place in West Virginia where the Blue Ridge Mountains and the Shenandoah River come together.
+Of course, those are mentioned in Country Roads, John Denver’s famous 1971 hit, and the theme song of West Virginia University. and apparently the state of West Virginia as well.
+Or one of their four state songs.

 With one exception, there were no hairy-legged monsters in our group.
-All the guys had shaved legs which indicates that they are serious cyclists.* And they are to average 20 mph on a ride.
+All the guys had shaved legs, which in my mind indicates that they are serious cyclists.* And they average 20 mph.
 But it also makes one secure in following closely.
 That is, until one rider lost his attention for one second.

-We got back to the parking lot at the school which marked our halfway rest stop.
-It had warmed up to 65 degrees so I could remove my jacket and put it back in the van.
+We got back to the parking lot at the school, which marked our halfway rest stop.
+It had warmed up to 65° (18.5 ℉), so I could remove my jacket and put it back in the van.
 Heck, I was soaked with sweat at that point.

-The last 25 miles was really a lot of holding on and getting dropped twice but each time catching the back of our group.
+The last 25 miles were really a lot of holding on and getting dropped twice, but each time catching the back of our group.
 The last time I was aided by a train.
-That is to say that everybody got stopped at a railroad crossing.
+That is to say that after I got dropped, everybody else got stopped at a railroad crossing.
 But Mike was dropped for good.
-In our run-in to the finish we picked up other riders along the way but ultimately shed them.
+In our run-in to the finish, we picked up other riders along the way but ultimately shed them.
 In the home stretch, we were still standing at a dozen riders.

 We pulled back into the parking lot five and a quarter hours after we departed.
 This was riding time only; it does not include the time sitting at picnic tables at rest areas or standing in line at the porta-johns.